-If you’re looking to discover the best the state of Georgia has to offer, these destinations will give you a peek inside the exciting cities, picturesque islands and charming historic towns that deserve a spot on your must-visit itinerary.
+If you’re looking to discover the best the state of Georgia has to offer, these destinations will give you a glimpse of its top highlights.
+It doesn’t matter if you’re traveling solo or with the family, these exciting cities, picturesque islands and charming historic towns deserve a spot on your must-visit itinerary.

 YOU'RE ALL SET!